thierryH91200/PegaseUIData/README.md

 Thank you for using **PegaseUIData**!
 If this project has helped you, **don't forget to leave a ⭐ on GitHub** 🚀.

+## FAQ – Frequently Asked Questions

+### Is PegaseUIData really free?

+Yes.
+PegaseUIData is completely free and open-source.
+It is released under the MIT license, meaning you can use, modify, and even redistribute your own version.

+### Are my data stored online?

+No. All data are stored **locally on your Mac**.
+There is no transmission of your information to any remote server.

+### Can I import my bank data?

+Yes.
+PegaseUIData supports importing **CSV files** (and other formats to come).
+Make sure your file follows the expected structure (date, amount, description, etc.).

+### Can I manage multiple accounts?

+Yes.
+You can create and track as many accounts as you want (checking, savings, business, etc.).

+### Can transactions be categorized automatically?

+A semi-automatic categorization is available.
+PegaseUIData learns to recognize frequent descriptions and suggests categories.
+You can also modify them manually.

+### Can I contribute to translation?

+Yes!
+Translation contributions are welcome.
+Localization files are available in the `Resources/*.lproj` directory.

+### Is there a Windows / Linux version?

+No. PegaseUIData is built with SwiftUI for macOS only.
+A cross-platform version is